 No!
 The Prince Edward Island Electrical Inspection Act requires that a licensed electrician install stand-by generators.
-Electrical codes require that a stand-by generator connected to your household electrical system must be controlled by a transfer switch.
+Electrical codes require that a stand-by generator connected to your home must be controlled by a transfer switch.
 A licensed electrician must do this for you to ensure it is properly installed.
 A wiring permit is required to do this work.
-This switch ensures your power is only delivered from either the utility supply or from the generator - NEVER FROM BOTH AT THE SAME TIME.
+A transfer switch ensures your power is only delivered from either the utility supply or from the generator - never from both at the same time.